Paternity and Iowa Law

 - An attorney must be appointed for the child(ren).

-- Genetic testing (to be paid for by the person requesting) can, and usually is, required by the court.
+- Genetic testing (to be paid for by the person requesting) can, and frequently is, required by the court.

 - If the husband does not ask the court to look at paternity during the divorce, support will probably be ordered in the divorce decree.
 If it isn't, CSRU will get a child support order against the husband if the wife received state benefits (like FIP or Medicaid).